Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

     pit# reboot
     ```

-1. The node should boot, acquire its hostname (i.e. ncn-m001).
+1. The node should boot, acquire its hostname (i.e. ncn-m001), and run cloud-init.

     > **`NOTE`**: If the nodes has pxe boot issues, such as getting pxe errors or not pulling the ipxe.efi binary, see [PXE boot troubleshooting](420-MGMT-NET-PXE-TSHOOT.md)

-    > **`NOTE`**: If ncn-m001 booted without a hostname or it didn't run all the cloud-init scripts the following commands need to be ran **(but only in that circumstance)**.
+    > **`NOTE`**: If ncn-m001 booted without a hostname or it didn't run all the cloud-init scripts, the following commands need to be run **(but only in that circumstance)**.

-    > In the commands below the prompt is shown as ncn-m001 purely to indicate that the commands should be run on that node.

     1. Make directory to copy network config files to.
         ```bash
         ncn-m001# mkdir /mnt/cow
         ```
     1. Mount the USB to that directory.
         ```bash
         ncn-m001# mount -L cow /mnt/cow
         ```
     1. Copy the network config files.
         ```bash
         ncn-m001# cp -pv /mnt/cow/rw/etc/sysconfig/network/ifroute* /etc/sysconfig/network/
         ncn-m001# cp -pv /mnt/cow/rw/etc/sysconfig/network/ifcfg-lan0 /etc/sysconfig/network/
         ```
     1. Run the `set-dhcp-to-static.sh` script
         ```bash
         ncn-m001# /srv/cray/scripts/metal/set-dhcp-to-static.sh
         ```
         Network connectivity should be restored afterwards; the bond is up.
     1. Run the following commands:
         ```bash
         ncn-m001# cloud-init clean
         ncn-m001# cloud-init init
         ncn-m001# cloud-init modules -m init
         ncn-m001# cloud-init modules -m config
         ncn-m001# cloud-init modules -m final
         ```

-1. Login and start a typescript (the IP used here is the same from step 9).
+1. Once cloud-init has completed successfully, login and start a typescript (the IP used here is the one we noted for ncn-m002 in an earlier step).

     ```bash
     external# ssh root@10.102.11.13